psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    CISD QUADRUPOLE YZ
    CISD QUADRUPOLE ZZ

    The six components of the quadrupole [Debye Ang] for the configuration interaction singles and doubles level of theory and root.
+   Deprecated in favor of :psivar:`CISD QUADRUPOLE`.

 .. psivar:: CISD TOTAL ENERGY
    CISD CORRELATION ENERGY